-The Ph.D. degree in Biochemistry & Molecular Biology requires 15 hours of coursework.
-You must complete four additional credits of coursework.
-This can either be a 4-credit course, a 3credit course and 1-credit course such as journal club, or two 2-credit courses spread over the fall and spring semesters of the second year.
+The Ph.D. degree in Biochemistry & Molecular Biology requires a minimum of 15 hours of coursework.
+You are required to fulfill a Statistics Requirement for which we suggest STAT 8010.
+You must complete one additional credit of non-research coursework.
 Elective course selection needs to be approved by your Advisory Committee.
-Additional hours required for full time status are fulfilled by GEN/BCHM 9910 for Ph.D. students.
-At least 18 hours of GEN/BCHM 9910 are required for the Ph.D.
-In addition, all students must register for Seminar GEN/BCHM 8250 (1,0) each semester enrolled.
+Additional hours required for full time status are fulfilled by BCHM 9910 for Ph.D. students.
+At least 18 hours of BCHM 9910 are required for the Ph.D.
+In addition, all students must register for Seminar BCHM 8250 (1,0) each semester enrolled.
+Full-time status is 9 hours for fall/spring semesters and 6 hours for summer semester.
+Enrollment during summer semester is required only for 12-month assistantship appointments or for students planning to graduate in summer semester.

-Science Elective Courses for Genetics and Biochemistry & Molecular Biology Programs:
+Science Elective Courses for the Genetics and Biochemistry & Molecular Biology Programs: